trzecieu/emscripten-docker/docs/emscripten-upstream.md

 #### Info
-Version of `trzeci/emscripten` that uses upstream compiler instead of fastcomp.
+Version of `trzeci/emscripten` that uses official precompiled upstream binaries.

 More info to be added soon...